Genlight/Moccapps/README.md

 see usage with Postgres and docker toolbox, [this README](https://gitlab.com/ase_grp02/moccapps/tree/devel/mockup-editor/mockup-server/README.md)

 # Windows-dev-tools
-für node-gyp wird Python v2.7, einC++-COmpiler und Visual Studio Code 2015/17 benötigt. hierfür folgenden Code ausführen (ben.
-Admin-Rechte):
+for node-gyp we use v2.7, a C++-Compiler and Visual Studio Code 2015/17 are necessary.

+Execute the following code with a root account:
 `npm install --global windows-build-tools`

 ## set System Environment Variables
-following System Environment variables >have to be set  in order for the build to work.
+following System Environment variables have to be set in order for the build to work.
 (Paths to Executables like mvn.exe, or node.exe, normally located in a bin-folder)
 - Python
 - Java JDK
 - Node